-No more than /2 percentage point penalty may be deducted per error in documentation format other than plagiarism.
+No more than 1⁄2 percentage point penalty may be deducted per error in documentation format other than plagiarism.
 The same error will be counted only once.
-Specific content that will be graded:
+Specific content that will be graded includes the following:

 - 1. Title page

 - 2. "In text" citation agreement with reference list citation including correct in-text format

 - 3. Reference list in proper APA format

 - 4. Correct pagination in APA format

 - 5. Margins

 - 6. Third person usage

 - 7. Non-sexist language